ComputeCanada/visualizeThis/about.md

 > How will my application be judged?

 Submissions will be reviewed by members of the Compute Canada Visualization Team.
-Points will be given
-for:
-- interactive visualizations,
+In general, points will be given for impressive renderings of large-scale data.
+We would like to see some timing data, showing how long it takes to render your visualization on the cluster and the resources you used.
+We are interested in seeing:

+- inventive combination of ParaView filters or VisIt operators,
-- visualizing the 3D multi-scale nature of the data,
+- *if applicable to your dataset:* visualizing the 3D multi-scale nature of the data,
-- online presentation in a browser, and
-- clear innovative display of multiple variables.
+- *if applicable to your dataset:* clear innovative display of multiple variables.

+Given large scale of the data and hence large rendering times, interactive visualizations and/or online presentations are particularly difficult, but are not impossible with more advanced tools such as ParaView Cinema (early pioneering project) and <a href="https://cinemascience.github.io" target="_blank">Cinema Science</a>.

 > Who is eligible to participate?